ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 key derivation even further by requiring more than one round of PBKDF2 will not increase the security of the lock screen.

-### Do not hard-code parameters
+## Do not hard-code parameters

 Hard-coding PBKDF2's parameters - the name of the hash function to use in the HMAC construction, and the number of HMAC iterations - might seem a good idea at first.
-It is easy to see that you could regret this decision rather sooner than later should it for example turn out that SHA-1 cannot be considered a secure PRF any longer, or you need to increase the number of HMAC iterations as computer and phones get faster quickly.
+It is easy to see that you could regret this decision rather sooner than later should it for example turn out that SHA-1 cannot be considered a secure PRF any longer, or you need to increase the number of HMAC iterations as computer and phones get faster constantly.

 To ensure that future code can verify old passwords we need to store the parameters that were passed to PBKDF2 at the time, including the salt.
 When